aspose-slides/Aspose.Slides-API-References/english/php-java/chartseries/getautomaticseriescolor/_index.md

 ---
 title: getAutomaticSeriesColor
-second_title: Aspose.Sildes PHP for Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs
 weight: 10
 url: /php-java/chartseries/getautomaticseriescolor/
 ---

 ## getAutomaticSeriesColor()  method

  Returns an automatic color of series based on series index and chart style.
 This color is used by default if FillType equals NotDefined.